codewitch-honey-crisis/Espmon/README.md

 The application also allows your dashboard to be persisted as a service so it's available as soon as windows boots and not dependent on a user running the application explicitly to start the monitoring.

-To run, use Espmon-Install.exe to extract to a folder.
-You can execute Espmon.exe from the extract location
+To run, use Install.exe to extract to a folder.
+You can execute Espmon.exe from the extract location or have it create shortcuts

 To build:
 - you need Visual Studio 2026
 - you need a recent copy of python installed and in your path.
 - You need the ESP-IDF 5.x Installed
-- You need 7-zip installed

 ![Espmon 4 Firmware](espmon4.jpg)